-Bar Takito is serious food, not a hole-in-the wall taco joint.
-It’s a shared plate Mexican/Central American/South American fusion restaurant with an interesting spin on traditional dishes.
-From halibut ceviche to polenta with ham and kimchi, Bar Takito steps out of the box to deliver unique food with serious flavor.
+Bar Takito is a shared plate Latin American fusion restaurant, and from halibut ceviche to polenta with ham and kimchi, Bar Takito delivers food with serious flavor.
 And when they say shared plates, they mean it.
 No more fending off your culinary territory, as there’s plenty of food to go around in apps, entrees, and sides.

 Purple discs of potatoes drizzled with a spicy cheese sauce and garnished with pork belly and onions.
 The potatoes are crispy on the outside and the sauce provides a good amount of cheesy kick.

 A must have shared starter of grilled tender octopus in a light olive oil, parsley, garlic, and cayenne chile spices with lemon potatoes.

 Rice with choclo corn, which is extra big kernel Peruvian version, and pickled vegetables.
 We’re a sucker for anything with choclo corn, but besides that, this dish is fine.
 It won’t knock your socks off, but it’s an acceptable side.